shysolocup/shysolocup/README.md

 <br>

 ### **[Paige's PSC Kit:](https://github.com/nuttmegg/paiges-psc-kit)**
-A small bot kit using PSC and stews that automatically builds commands and compiles classes for you
+A small discord bot kit using PSC and stews that automatically builds commands and compiles classes for you

 <br>